September 12, 2024

 A Policy Geared Toward the Wealthy

-Our analysis, presented in Figure 2, suggests that critics of this tax shelter are right to suspect that it will primarily benefit wealthy families.
+Critics of this tax shelter are right to suspect that it will primarily benefit wealthy families, as people with substantial corporate stock holdings will find the proposal’s tax shelter the most enticing.
 If the bill were to become law in its current form, and if the IRS failed to respond with the kind of regulation that ITEP and other organizations have urged to crack down on similar tax shelters in the states, then it would set off a frantic annual application process where people seeking to offload some of their stock holdings would rush to do so tax-free through this program.

 The importance of acting quickly would be paramount because the legislation would cap tax credit payouts at $5 billion per year, allocated on a first come, first served basis.
 As we’ve seen in the states, while 100 percent tax credits sometimes fail to attract the level of donations that proponents had hoped for, once the payouts push past 100 percent and into the realm of profitability, interest in these programs surges as opportunists with little interest in private K-12 schooling jump at the chance to make a buck.